mccormolly/Kraken/README.md

 Contained here are all files we had to author in order to operate the Kraken for our purpose.
 Kraken/Jubilee assembly and operation information can be found at on the [Jubilee Wiki](https://jubilee3d.com/index.php?title=Main_Page).

 ## Folder structure
 We connect to the Kraken through a hardwired wifi router.
 All code is uploaded directly to the robot through the computer terminal, and all operation is performed through terminal.
+To use the robot simply run "main.py" and it will pull from the appropriate files; just make sure they're all on the same level.

+Config.py contains all hardcoded movement parameters and physical object locations.
+These will change slightly between machines so should be checked.
+Input.py is what the user will interact with.
+It will prompt through method creation and ask for all necessary variable information.
+Lib.py contains all true method files.
+Based on the method selected through input the correct methods will be pulled from here.
+Main.py is our central method file.
+Run this to operate the machine; it will pull from all other files.

-Important note: machine interface needs to be on every level.
+Important note: machine interface needs to be on every level for the Kraken to function.

+## Issues/Possible Bugs
+Lib 16-43: lower case and upper case ranges may be recognized as unique when they should be viewed as identical.
+I think this has been fixed but good to keep an eye out.
+Main 32-35: the final print summary is incomplete.

+Other: the combined method (serial dilution + maldi spot) still has some pretty significant bugs.
+I have worked around this by carefully arranging my samples and just consecutively running SD then M but I am actively working on fixing this issue.
+Stay tuned for an update!

 ## Citations
 For the Jubilee Project please cite: